jestarling/tsbart/README.md

 BART with Targeted Smoothing, or tsBART, is an extension of the original BART model which induces smoothness over a single targeted covariate.

-Targeted Smooth BCF (tsbcf) is an extension of Bayesian Causal FOrests and tsBART, which allows for heterogeneous treatment effects which vary smoothly across a target covariate.
+Targeted Smooth BCF (tsbcf) is an extension of Bayesian Causal Forests and tsBART, which allows for heterogeneous treatment effects which vary smoothly across a target covariate.

 ## Documentation